-Individual registrations must be completed by March 20, 2017.
-For group sales, purchases can take place up until March 15, 2017.
+Program registrations must be completed by September 11, 2017.
+For group sales, purchases can take place up until September 6, 2017.
 Please note that once registration has closed, no late registrations or cancellations will be granted.

 US sanctions do not permit us to offer this course to learners in or ordinarily residing in Iran, Cuba, Sudan, and the Crimean region of Ukraine.